The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 Many needed improvements are outside of team control.

 The Deming 94-6 rule applies: 94% of problems in an organization are caused by the system, while only 6% are within the team.
-Agile practices like Scrum or Kanban help shine a light on the problems, but solutions are often beyond the team.
-Changes that require leadership support like organizational changes or additional funding for tools, training and process improvements rely on a strongly aligned, committed and enhahed leadership.
+Agile practices like Scrum or Kanban help expose the problems, but solutions are often beyond the team.
+Changes that require leadership support like organizational changes or additional funding for tools, training and process improvements rely on a strongly aligned and engaged leadership.
 There must be organizational mechanisms in place for teams to escalate needed support for change.
 Examples of these are the Lean-Agile Center of Excellence (LACE) concept in SAFe, or John Kotter’s ‘Guiding Coalition’ from his Leading Change best seller.

 Lack of follow-through on actions

-Regular retrospectives enable teams to track the impact of changes over time.
 By reviewing previous action items and evaluating their effectiveness, teams can measure the progress of their continuous improvement efforts.
-This feedback loop is essential for continuous improvement, as it allows teams to refine their strategies based on real outcomes.
+This feedback loop is essential, as it allows teams to refine their strategies based on real outcomes.
 If a change did not yield the expected benefits, the team can revisit it in the next retrospective and decide on further adjustments or alternatives.
+In this way the retrospective acts as the Check step in a basic PDCA loop.

 Tools – iRetro